samdreed21/SabermetricsFinalProject/README.md

 	</p>

 ## Repository Contents ##
-	- SPB_Explanation.docx: this is the 2-3 page explanation of my project, also found in read me
+	- SPB_Explanation.docx: this is the 2-3 page explanation of my project, also found in README
 	- SPB_Final_Video.mp4: MP4 File of final video submission
 	- Sabermetrics_Final_Presentation.ppx: Powerpoint presentation used in final video
 	- Samuel_Reed_FP_Part1.dox: Short writeup of idea for part 1